Power Windows (album): Songs

-"The Big Money" features the sampling of Peart's voice using an AMS sampler and triggered through his Simmons drum kit.
+"The Big Money" features the sampling of Peart's voice mimicking a drum beat using an AMS sampler and triggered through his Simmons drum kit.
+It's a quadruple fill at about the 16 second mark.

 "Manhattan Project" explores the development and explosion of the first nuclear weapon at the Manhattan Project.
 The track was difficult for the band to put together, partly due to Peart's difficulty in writing lyrics from an objective point of view, rather than as an observer of the event.
-Lifeson recalled that Peart had "thoroughly" researched on the topic beforehand.
+Lifeson recalled that Peart had "thoroughly" researched the topic beforehand.